rchaganti/HyperVDsc/README.md

 | VMDscConfigurationEnact | Enact a pending configuration inside a VM.|
 | VMFile | Copy files and folders in to a VM.|

-The list above is a wishlist and not everything that we already have.
+This list is a wishlist and not everything that we already have.